Leaving already?

 x

-Google Drive is a real giant holding almost a third of the global cloud storage market.
-It is a public service that automatically connects to any Google account.
-By purchasing an Android smartphone, registering on an analytics platform, or creating a Gmail account, you automatically get access to the online storage.
-Thanks to this expansion policy, more than 3 billion accounts are currently registered with Google Drive.
+Google Drive is a giant, holding nearly a third of the global cloud storage market.
+It’s a public service that automatically connects to any Google account — whether you’re buying an Android phone, signing up for an analytics tool, or just creating a Gmail address, you’re instantly plugged into online storage.
+Thanks to this wide reach, over 3 billion accounts are currently registered on Google Drive.

 What Is Google Drive

-As we mentioned above, Google Drive is a cloud storage service that automatically connects to your Google account.
-It is part of a group of services for teamwork and productivity called Google Workspace and is included in a large set of web applications called G Suite.
-It features such popular applications as Google Sheets for working with spreadsheets, Google Docs for editing text documents online, Google Calendar for scheduling and workflows, and Google Meet and Chat for productive communications.
+As mentioned earlier, Google Drive is a cloud storage service that connects automatically to your Google account.
+It’s part of Google Workspace — a suite of tools designed for collaboration and productivity — and includes popular apps like Google Docs for editing text, Google Sheets for spreadsheets, Google Calendar for scheduling, and Google Meet and Chat for communication.

 Google Workspace supports the integration of more than 5,000 third-party web services and applications.
 So you can connect it to your existing workflows without wasting time, effort, or resources.
 In addition, the platform is available to you on any device — desktop and mobile, with different types of OS.